salilab/imp/doc/manual/documenting.md

 - To mark a method as not having been implemented, use `\\unimplemented{Classname}`.

+Each %IMP module has a top-level `README.md` which is also parsed by Doxygen; it includes the names of the authors and a description of what the module is supposed to do.

 Building the target `IMP-doc` (e.g. by running `make IMP-doc`) will build documentation for all of the modules, while the `IMP.foobar-doc` target will build documentation only for the `foobar` module.